 - Faux eggs

 - Craft paper, scrapbook paper or fabric

 - Paint Brush

 Make sure you pick a paper or fabric that’s not too thick!
 Otherwise, it can be tricky to shape it onto your egg.
 I used brown craft paper for this and it was perfect!

-Incorporate a pop of color to your project by painting a few eggs.
-All you need to make this happen is a variety of acrylic paints and a paint brush!
+Incorporate a pop of color into your project by painting a few eggs.
+All you need to make this happen is a variety of acrylic paints and a paintbrush!
 Get creative and bring in a few spring colors that match the rest of your seasonal decorations.